egryaznov/vim-java-conceal/README.md

 exclude last letter from it.

 So far so good, but why `f` and `fi` are omitted in the next two commands?
-Firstly because they will be concealed, and no concealed item can be matched.
+Firstly, because they will be concealed, and no concealed item can be matched.
-And secondly because we still need some way to group these three commands together, and the only way to do that is to ensure that the next match will happen as close as possible to the current one.
+And secondly, because we still need some way to group these three commands together, and the only way to do that is to ensure that the next match will happen as close as possible to the current one.